Aurorum/oysters-theme/readme.txt

 == Changelog ==

+= 1.0.2 - Mar x 2019 =
+* Prevents longer layouts from breaking
+* Fixes an issue with an obscure caption display
+* Informs of the colour customisability in the Customizer
+* Allows some more elements to benefit from this colour customisability

 = 1.0.1 - Mar 05 2019 =
 * Fix an issue with the theme tag
 * Minor issues resolved